June 22, 2021

 Food waste is the biggest producer of carbon dioxide – the carbon footprint.
 If we can help to reduce food waste, we contribute to reducing the carbon footprint.

 Food production has been identified as one of the most important pressures on the environment and considering all stages account for 19 - 29% of global anthropogenic greenhouse gas emissions (GHG).
-Of that, bovine meat production – beef – has been identified as the main source of GHG emissions among food products.

 The video below demonstrates how Krehalon's patented packaging contributes to reducing the carbon footprint of fresh meat at the same time as significantly extending its shelf life.